TseTTC/All-in-one-Asset-Manager/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > An all in one asset manager to track different asset classes under a single platform using React
 > -Currently a work in progress (WIP)
 > --Only works with US Market
 ----
 > To add :
-> Crypto, other markets
+> Live price tracking of other markets and Crypto assets
 > Dashboarding of portfolio
 > Saving of portfolio/Accounts for users
 >
 ## Live Demo